-In connection with salvation, as with everything else, God must always have the place of supremacy, the place of the more blessed One.
+- 10. In connection with salvation, as with everything else, God must always have the place of supremacy, the place of the more blessed One.
 For instance, the Lord Jesus taught, "It is more blessed to give than to receive" (Acts 20:35).
 That being so, God will always have the place of the more blessed One.
-He will do the giving, man will do the receiving.
+He will do the giving, and man will do the receiving. - 11.
 Again it should be mentioned that since Christ finished the work of salvation, it is impossible for man to add to it.
 You simply cannot add to a finished work.
-Christ Jesus did not come into the world to help save sinners, but to save them (I Timothy 1:15).
+Christ did not come into the world to help save sinners, but to save them (1 Timothy 1:15).

-The idea that men are saved by keeping the law is widely held, but it has no Scriptural foundation.
+The idea that men are saved by keeping the law is very widely held, but it has no Scriptural foundation.
 God did not give the law as a means of salvation.
-He never intended that men should use it as a means of salvation.
 He never intended that men should use it as a stepladder to heaven.
-Rather, the law was given to reveal sin.
+Rather, the law was given in order to reveal sin.
 Its purpose was to show men the depth of their depravity so that they would then turn to the Lord and cry out for mercy.
 "The law entered, that the offence might abound" (Romans 5:20).
-"By the deeds of the law there shall no flach he justified in his sight for hy the law is the knowledge of sin" (Red flesh be justified in his sight, for by the law is the knowledge of sin" (Romans 3:20).
-The law was given to stop men's
+"By the deeds of the law there shall no flesh be justified in his sight, for by the law is the knowledge of sin" (Romans 3:20).
 The law was given to stop men's mouths, to convict them as sinners, and to bring them as penitents to the feet of the Lord (Romans 3:19).
+"Grace cannot begin with us until the law has reduced us to speechless silence" - C.I.
+Scofield.